Woman's body found in plastic container in Philadelphia's Grays Ferry section

 According to police, a woman's body was found in a large plastic container wrapped in plastic wrap in the 3000 block of Wharton Street at about 9:40 a.m.

-Chopper 6 flew over there scene, where a large police presence could be seen near the intersection of S. 31st and Wharton streets.
+Chopper 6 flew over the scene where a large police presence could be seen near the intersection of S. 31st and Wharton streets.

+A source tells Action News it appears the body was dropped off there by two men.
+A critical question is: how did the woman die?

+Police say a man found the bin and, wondering what was inside, peeled back the wrap.

 Woman's body found in plastic container in Philadelphia's Grays Ferry section